yu0bab/vxsacademy-course-s-/9 - Functions.md

 //make sure that you have the "var drawPreston = ..." part before this, or else the computer won't get what you mean drawPreston();
 ```
+Hey cool, it's drawing Preston again!
+And what's better, we can run the function again to get 2 Prestons.